ankitoo4/assignment/README.md

 Hdjsh asd2324234jghjsd hjsdg sdhk `12212021` idf32432 32423 d34234jh dfh

 **Solution:** Run `npm run extract_date` to extract date(s) from the string.
 As a sample, above string is passed which will return the date.
-It can also return multiple allowed dates is available in the string.
+It can also return multiple allowed dates if available in the string.